Amazing Blue Flowers that Bloom in Spring

 #5.
 English Bluebells

-These flowers grow best in zones 4 through 8 in mid to late spring.
+These flowering blue perennials grow best in zones 4 through 8 in mid to late spring.
 They prefer partial shade and loamy sandy soil.
 These flowers bloom for about 5 weeks and then die out until the next year.

 They also grow to be a foot to a foot and half tall and 3 to 8 inches wide and are extremely hardy plants though they are toxic to people and pets.